 Add months to your gardening season by planting cool-weather annuals in the early spring (or fall) when temperatures are too chilly for more tender varieties.

 The coin-like, bright yellow or golden flowers of Calendula are always a reminder that spring has finally sprung.
 This cheerful, easy-care annual doesn't let cool temperatures dampen its spirits.
 Calendula prefers it on the chilly side and will bloom its head off until hot summer weather stops the show.
 The plants grow 8 to 24 inches (20 to 60 cm) tall.

 Boost the color in your early spring or fall garden with Osteospermum.
 Also called African Daisy, this amazing plant produces gorgeous single or double, daisy-like flowers in an electric array of colors and bi-colors.
-Colors are so striking, and you might even be tricked into thinking the flowers aren't real.
+The colors are striking, and you might even be tricked into thinking the flowers aren't real.
 Top colors include white, blue, purple, orange, yellow, rose, and lavender.
 Thriving in the sun or partial shade, Osteospermum grows 1 to 3 feet (30 to 90 cm) tall and blooms like crazy when the temperatures are between 50 and 60 °F (10 and 15 °C).
-The plants generally stop blooming when summer hits, so you can replace the plants or wait until cooler weather returns in the fall, and they will bloom again.
+Unfortunately, the plants generally stop blooming when summer hits, so you can replace them or wait until cooler weather returns in the fall, and they will bloom again.

 Talk about irresistible!
 Pansies come in a wide assortment of colors and bi-colors, many with super cute face patterns on the petals.
 Growing 6 to 8 inches (15 to 20 cm) tall, Pansies are ideal for container gardens or mass plantings around trees or along garden walkways.
 They love cool weather and will add tons of color to the winter landscape in frost-free regions.
 In Northern gardens, rely on Pansies for bounteous blooms in the spring and fall.
 Although it's not required, it does help to remove the flowers as they fade to promote new crops of flowers.